kotelnikov/mgos_telegram/README.md

 ------------ | -------------
 `chat_id` | With this argument you have to pass the chat/group id where you going to send current message, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
 `message_text` | With this argument you have to pass the message text you need to send, or you can leave it empty `''`, if you prefer to use native Telegram Bot API (see `json_data` argument description).
-`json_data` | If you prefer for using the native Telegram Bot API, pass here an object with this argument, according to the API https://core.telegram.org/bots/api#making-requests or otherwise pass the `null` for this argument.
+`json_data` | If you prefer for using the native Telegram Bot API, pass an stringified object (use function JSON.stringify()) representing sendMessage parameters for this argument, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass `null`.
 `callback` | If you need to receive back the response from the Telegram Bot API, according to the API https://core.telegram.org/bots/api#sendmessage or otherwise pass the `null`.
 Usually the Telegram Bot API returns the sent message back in case of success, or error and its description in case of an error. `TGB.parse()` method can parse such responses recieved from the Telegram Bot API.
 `user_data` | With this argument you have pass the user data with the provided above callback.
 You can use it for storing some pointer to the object or another data, for later use when callback function will fired, otherwise pass the `null`.